ran1tha/corona/README.md

 **Opportunity**

 Opportunity is the likelihood of an infected person to come in contact with a susceptible person.
-It is good to practice self-isolation to keep this quantity low.
-Also, a lockdown can decrease this quantity drastically.
+It is good to practice social distancing to keep this quantity low.
+Also, a "lockdown" can decrease this quantity drastically.

 **Transmission probability**